CumulusNetworks/docs/content/guides/campus-architecture-guide.md

 - Port status
 - MAC address locations and movement over time
 - Network service health (BGP, OSPF, NTP and more)
-- L2 and L3 path tracing
+- Layer 2 and layer 3 path tracing
 - Network service and routing protocol validations

 Cumulus NetQ provides a rich graphical UI, a command line interface, as well as a RESTful API to provide maximum flexibility to retrieve data about the real-time state of the entire network, and you can even go back in time.

-In addition to monitoring Cumulus Linux network nodes, Cumulus NetQ agents can be installed on other Linux servers to extend visibility out to beyond the edge of the network.
+In addition to monitoring Cumulus Linux network nodes, you can install Cumulus NetQ agents on other Linux servers to extend visibility out to beyond the edge of the network.
 Cumulus NetQ agents monitor the Linux kernel and stream timestamped event and health data to a telemetry server either on premises or in the cloud.
 With this system-wide, timestamped telemetry, Cumulus NetQ delivers rich analytics and verifications, even against historical data points in the past, providing another dimension to troubleshooting and operations capabilities.
-The Cumulus NetQ agent can be installed on bare metal Linux hosts or inside Linux VMs.
+You can install the Cumulus NetQ agent on bare metal Linux hosts or inside Linux VMs.

 The Cumulus NetQ agent currently supports: